pymor/pymor/docs/source/technical_overview.rst

-While pyMOR's internal discretizations are useful for getting started quickly with model reduction experiments, pyMOR's main goal is to allow the reduction of discretizations provided by external solvers.
+While pyMOR's internal discretizations are useful for getting started quickly with model reduction experiments, pyMOR's main goal is to allow the reduction of models provided by external solvers.
 In order to do so, all that needs to be done is to provide |VectorArrays|, |Operators| and |Models| which interact appropriately with the solver. pyMOR makes no assumption on how the communication with the solver is managed.
 For instance, communication could take